chucktilbury/Assembler/src/cpp/README.md

 		part in this README file for details

 6. call set_init_filename() with the initial filename as argument;
-   the second argument indicates whether the filename is real or conventional ("real" means "an fopen() on it will work").
+the second argument indicates whether the filename is real or conventional("real" means "an fopen() on it will work") .

-7. initialize your struct lexer_state:
+7. initialize your struct lexer_state
-	call init_lexer_state()
+: call init_lexer_state() call
-	call init_lexer_mode() if the preprocessor is supposed to output a list of tokens, otherwise set the flags field to DEFAULT_CPP_FLAGS and set the output field to the FILE * where output should be sent (init_lexer_mode(), if called at all, must be called after init_lexer_state())
+  init_lexer_mode() if the preprocessor is supposed to output a list of tokens, otherwise set the flags field to DEFAULT_CPP_FLAGS and set the output field to the FILE* where output should be sent(init_lexer_mode(), if called at all, must be called after init_lexer_state()) adjust the flags field;
-	adjust the flags field; here is the meaning of flags:
+here is the meaning of flags :

-WARN_STANDARD
-	emit the standard warnings
-WARN_ANNOYING
-	emit the useless and annoying warnings
+WARN_STANDARD emit the standard warnings WARN_ANNOYING emit the useless and annoying warnings WARN_TRIGRAPHS count trigraphs encountered;
-WARN_TRIGRAPHS
-	count trigraphs encountered; it is up to the caller to emit a warning if some trigraphs were indeed encountered; the count is stored in the count_trigraphs field of the struct lexer_state WARN_TRIGRAPHS_MORE
+it is up to the caller to emit a warning if some trigraphs were indeed encountered; the count
+	is stored in the count_trigraphs field of the struct lexer_state WARN_TRIGRAPHS_MORE
 	emit a warning for each trigraph encountered WARN_PRAGMA
 	emit a warning for each non-void _Pragma encountered in non-lexer mode (because these are dumped as #pragma in the output) and for each
 #pragma too, if ucpp was compiled without PRAGMA_DUMP
 FAIL_SHARP
 	emit errors on '#' tokens beginning a line and not followed by a valid cpp directive
 CCHARSET
-	emit errors when non-C characters are encountered; if this flag is not set, each non-C character will be considered as a BUNCH token (since C99 states that non-C characters are allowed as long as they "disappear" during preprocessing [through macro
+	emit errors when non-C characters are encountered;
+if this flag
+	is not set, each non-C character will be considered as a BUNCH token (since C99 states that non-C characters are allowed as long as they "disappear" during preprocessing [through macro